aapoalas/denonomicon/static/contents/basics.md

 Calling the symbols returned by `Deno.dlopen` does not require the `--allow-ffi` flag.
 As such, it is possible to revoke FFI permissions after opening a library and still keep using the symbols.

-Note that the symbols declaration is set type-wise readonly using `as const`.
-The reason for this is that changing the symbol declarations may cause undefined behaviour and thus the typings for `Deno.dlopen` expect readonly declarations.
-If non-readonly declarations are passed in, the type inference for the symbols will not work properly.